 ARE YOU A SINGLE MUM STARTING OVER WITH A LOW INCOME?

 There is nothing worse than feeling like you’re going backwards in life.
-Maybe you were financially comfortable in your marriage but now the assets have been split, your share seems to small to build a new life from.
+Maybe you were financially comfortable in your marriage but now the assets have been split, your share seems too small to build a new life from.
 You are not alone.
-Belinda Eldridge, Financial Separation Specialist at Divide says that ‘when a couple financially splits, there is no winner and unfortunately once the assets are divided, neither party is all too thrilled with the outcome.’
+Belinda Eldridge, Financial Separation Specialist at Divide says that:

 SINGLE MOTHERS SURVIVE FINANCIALLY BY SAVING